ralucaportase/flot-cursors-plugin/README.md

 **showLabel** if true the name of the cursor will be displayed next to the cursor manipulator.

-**snapToPlot** specifies a plot on which the cursor will snap.
-If not specified the cursor will be free.
+**snapToPlot** specifies a plot to which the cursor will snap.
+If not specified (or undefined) the cursor will be free.

 **symbol** a shape ('cross', 'triangle' ...).
 The cursor manipulator will have this shape.